esphome/esphome-docs/components/display/ili9xxx.rst

 Usage
 -----
-This component is the successor of the ILI9341 component allowing to control more display drivers and use 16bit colors when enough free ram.
+This component is the successor of the ILI9341 component allowing to control more display drivers and use 16bit colors when enough free ram is available.

 The ``ILI9xxx`` display platform allows you to use ILI9341 (`datasheet <https://cdn-shop.adafruit.com/datasheets/ILI9341.pdf>`__,